HBeinstein/beepBoopBeMyNeighbor/README.md

 * Clone the project from its GitHub repository (https://github.com/HBeinstein/beepBoopBeMyNeighbor).
 * Open in your code editor of choice.
 * Drag index.html file into your browser or double click it to view site.
+* View this site live on ghpages at: https://hbeinstein.github.io/beepBoopBeMyNeighbor/.

 ## Specifications